chrisgrieser/nvim-scissors/README.md

 <a href="https://dotfyle.com/plugins/chrisgrieser/nvim-scissors">
 <img alt="badge" src="https://dotfyle.com/plugins/chrisgrieser/nvim-scissors/shield"/></a>

 Automagical editing and creation of snippets.
+Watch the demos to see what is so automagical about it:

 <https://github.com/chrisgrieser/nvim-scissors/assets/73286100/13460b79-674f-4df4-b2ba-5bc984342a99>